rafaelquines/dynip-do-dns-updater/README.md

 - LOCAL_INTERFACE => Update DNS record with internal IP from this interface name (eth0, eth1, etc...)

 or use my docker image: https://hub.docker.com/r/rafaelquines/dynip-do-dns-updater/

+In the `sample` directory, you can see the files needed to run the application.